-There is a difference in philosophy, techniques and the general approach to a problem.
-Chiropractic training includes a greater emphasis on neurology and diagnostic imaging; osteopathic training places greater emphasis on soft tissues.
+There is a difference in rationale, techniques and the general approach to a problem.
+Chiropractic training includes a greater emphasis on neurology and diagnostic imaging; osteopathic training places greater emphasis on soft tissues and blood flows.
 Chiropractors also have a far greater presence internationally.
 In the UK, the common ground between the two professions has increased greatly in the last 20 years and both professions are now regulated and practitioners must be registered with either the General Chiropractic Council or the General Osteopathic Council.
 It is illegal to call yourself a chiropractor or an osteopath unless you are properly registered.

 Are there any exercises I can do?

 One of the differences in the chiropractic approach is the point at which exercises are introduced.
 Although we will often encourage mobility at the earliest opportunity, chiropractors will not generally prescribe exercises until they are confident that the neurological control and ligamentous stability of the affected area has been restored and biomechanical integrity re-established; exercise is then used to rehabilitate the area and help prevent recurrence.

 Is there anything I can take?

 Chiropractors receive training in pharmacology and nutrition and can advise you on the best over the counter medication for your health needs or liaise with your general practitioner to modify your prescribed medication if this is required.
 We can also advise on any metabolic or dietary support required.